Spain, one of the countries most exposed to the crisis in Turkey

 Spain is one of the states in the European Union that has a closer relationship with Turkey.
 Both countries are NATO partners, which facilitates cooperation between governments on defense.
 In fact, the sale of arms is one of the main economic sources of discussion – and agreement – every time Erdogan has met with presidents of the Spanish government, both Mariano Rajoy before and now Pedro Sánchez.
 In 2018 Rajoy added a confidentiality clause to war material sales in Turkey.

 The main beneficiary of the latest Spanish-Turkish arms sales agreements has been the company Navantia.
 The Spanish public shipping company created a consortium in 2015 with the Turkish Sedef for the construction of the light aircraft carrier TCG Anadolu, which will join the Turkish naval forces in 2022 and is designed from Juan Carlos I, the largest ship in the Spanish navy.
-This project, which included the possibility of making a second ship, has a cost of about 275 million euros.
+This project, which included the possibility of making a second ship, has a cost of regarding 275 million euros.

 In this sense, the 2015 agreement was noticed in the arms trade between the two states.
 Prior to that date, sales of Spanish war material in Turkey strangely exceeded 100 million euros – with the exception of 2012, when they were almost 503 million – but have since skyrocketed.
 Between 2015 and 2020, the Spanish defense industry exported more than 4,175 million euros, making the Eurasian country one of its main markets, according to data from the Ministry of Industry, Trade and Tourism.
-A deterioration in the lira and the Turkish economy could reduce these figures.
+A deterioration in the lira and the Turkish economy might reduce these figures.

 In addition, it should be borne in mind that these arms sales have cost Spain the protests of two EU partners, Greece and Cyprus, who have a long hostile relationship with Ankara over control of the Aegean Sea.
 The escalation of the past escalated into the armed conflict – and the Turkish occupation of northern Cyprus since 1974.
 To the point that in June the government of Athens informed Navantia that it was excluded from a public tender for value. of 5 billion euros to build frigates for the Hellenic navy, while maintaining in the selection process the other six companies – all foreign – that had applied.